Justin Hamilton (defensive lineman)

 Justin Hamilton (born July 27, 1993) is an American professional football defensive tackle.
 He played college football for the Louisiana Ragin' Cajuns.
 Hamilton signed with the Green Bay Packers as an undrafted free agent in 2015 and has also been a member of several other NFL teams.

-Early years
+Early life

 Hamilton attended Natchez High School in Natchez, Mississippi where he was a two-way tackle.
 As a junior, he received All-metro honors.
 As a senior, he tallied 40 tackles, 4 sacks, 4 tackles for loss, 5 quarterback hurries, 2 forced fumbles and one fumble recovery, while receiving All-state honors.
 He committed to the University of Louisiana at Lafayette.

 College career

 As a true freshman, he was a backup defensive tackle, making 8 tackles (6 solo) and 2 sacks.

 As a sophomore, he started 11 out of 12 games.
 He was suspended by the Sun Belt Conference for the third game against Oklahoma State University.
 He came off the bench in the eighth game against the University of Louisiana at Monroe, when the team employed a dime defense.
 He registered 29 tackles (18 solo), 3 sacks, 8 tackles for loss and 3 forced fumbles.

 As a junior, he was slowed by an off-season leg injury and did not regain his full strength until mid-season.
 He started the last 12 games at nose tackle, collecting 39 tackles (24 solo), 4 sacks, 9 tackles for loss, one forced fumble and one fumble recovery.

 As a senior, he posted 27 tackles (23 solo), 5 sacks, 10 tackles for loss and one fumble recovery.
 He was named first-team All-Sun Belt Conference.
 He finished his college career after appearing in 51 games, recording 102 tackles (71 solo), 14 sacks, 29 tackles for loss and 4 forced fumbles.